Integrable evolutions of twisted polygons in centro-affine $\mathbb{R}^m$: Lifting Hamiltonian structures to the moduli space of twisted polygons

 On the other hand, assume that $\rd \gamma_n/\rd t= X_n$, and let $\pi: \M_N^1 \to G^N/H^N$, $\pi(\gam):=\a$, be the projection of $\M^N_1$ to the moduli space.
 Then,

 Using \eqref{ktev3} to replace $\rd\a_n/{\rd t} = -\Pc_{1n} \p_n$, we write

 finally giving

-\begin{remark} As we will show in the general case, $\omega_1$ is a pre-symplectic form, i.e.~a closed 2-form with non-trivial kernel, thus Hamiltonian vector fields are only defined up to addition of elements in the kernel.
-Nevertheless, equation~\eqref{diffsymp} selects $X^h$ as the natural representative of the class of Hamiltonian vector fields associated to $h$ via $\omega_1$. \end{remark}
+\begin{remark} We will show in the general case that $\omega_1$ is a pre-symplectic form, i.e.~a closed 2-form with non-trivial kernel, thus Hamiltonian vector fields are only defined up to addition of elements in the kernel.
+Nevertheless, it is its connection to $\omega_2$ that selects $X^h$ as the natural representative of the class of Hamiltonian vector fields associated to $h$ via $\omega_1$. \end{remark}